ErikPedersen99/ERIK_PEDERSEN_JSS_CA_AUG23FT/README.md

 # Known isues
 Implement a registration system (signup).
-Bugfixing login / logout as well as updating the navbar and meme detail autorisation search functionality
+Bugfixing login / logout as well as updating the navbar and meme detail authorisation.
-# ERIK_PEDERSEN_JSS_CA_AUG23FT
+Search functionality